serversideup/spin/docs/content/docs/4.command-reference/deploy.md

 - `SPIN_BUILD_PLATFORM`: Platform for building the Docker image (default is "linux/amd64").
 - `SPIN_BUILD_IMAGE_PREFIX`: Prefix for the Docker image name (default is "localhost:<registry_port>").
 - `SPIN_BUILD_TAG`: Tag for the Docker image (default is "latest").
-- `SPIN_INVENTORY_FILE`: Path to the Ansible inventory file (default is "/ansible/.spin-inventory.ini").
+- `SPIN_INVENTORY_FILE`: Path to the Ansible inventory file or dynamic inventory script (default is "/etc/ansible/collections/ansible_collections/serversideup/spin/plugins/inventory/spin-dynamic-inventory.sh").
 - `SPIN_SSH_PORT`: SSH port for connecting to the server.
 - `SPIN_SSH_USER`: SSH user for connecting to the server (default is "deploy").
 - `SPIN_PROJECT_NAME`: Name of the project (default is "spin").